sjimenez77/devonfw-vscode-ide/README.md

 # IMPORTANT NOTICE:
-This repository is **deprecated** and will be removed on 21/12/2018, please visit this repository https://github.com/devonfw/devonfw-extension-pack-vscode and/or the VS Code Marketplace https://marketplace.visualstudio.com/items?itemName=devonfw.devonfw-extension-pack.
+This repository is **deprecated** and will be removed on 21/12/2018.

+Please visit the **new devonfw extension pack** repository https://github.com/devonfw/devonfw-extension-pack-vscode and/or the VS Code marketplace page https://marketplace.visualstudio.com/items?itemName=devonfw.devonfw-extension-pack for further information.

 # devonfw VS Code extensions